 Pomegranates are rich in vitamins A, C, and E, as well as antioxidants.
 Pomegranates are also an excellent source of fibre and iron.
-It’s no wonder then that prior human intervention studies on the effect of pomegranate juice have yielded positive results, such as lowering blood pressure and the improvement of other health biomarkers.
-Most recently, a new research study set out to see whether pomegranate juice helps mediate the body’s response to sugar after consumption of a high-glycemic index food.
+It’s no wonder then that research studies have investigated the effect of pomegranate juice, with positive results – such as lowering blood pressure and improvements in health biomarkers.
+Researchers set out to see whether pomegranate juice helps mediate the body’s response to sugar after consumption of a high-glycemic index food.

 What is the Glycemic Index?

-Because of the positive effects of pomegranate juice reported in previous studies, a UK research group hypothesized that pomegranate juice may actually modulate the body’s responses to high GI foods.
+Because of the positive effects of pomegranate juice reported in previous studies, researchers from the UK thought that pomegranate juice may actually modulate the body’s responses to high glycemic-index foods.
 This may be due to pomegranate’s abundance of punicalagin and punicalin, which are the polyphenols that contribute to the unique taste of the juice.

-Published recently in The American Journal of Clinical Nutrition, the study assessed the effects of pomegranate supplements, pomegranate juice, or a placebo solution that contained equivalent amounts of malic acid, citric acid, and potassium content of pomegranate juice.
-A total of 48 healthy volunteers were recruited to test the effects of the aforementioned on blood sugar levels after a meal consisting of 109 grams of white bread, a high GI food.
+The researchers assessed the effects of pomegranate supplements, pomegranate juice, or a placebo solution that contained equivalent amounts of malic acid, citric acid, and potassium content of pomegranate juice.
+A total of 48 healthy volunteers were recruited to test the effects on blood sugar levels after a meal consisting of 109 grams of white bread – a high glycemic-index food.

 The volunteers were divided equally into the three groups.
-For all, a baseline blood glucose measurement was taken prior to consumption of the meal.
-A timer was started at the first bite or sip, and volunteers were given 15 minutes to consume the meal.
+For all participants, a starting blood glucose measurement was taken they ate the meal.
+A timer was started at the first bite or sip, and volunteers were given 15 minutes to eat the meal.
 Blood glucose measurements were taken again every 15 minutes for one hour, and every half an hour for an additional two hours.
-All such measurements were taken with a glucometer, a machine that analyzes blood sugar content from a finger-prick at each time-point.
+The measurements were taken with a glucometer, a machine that analyzes blood sugar content from a finger-prick at each time-point.

-What’s more interesting is that only the pomegranate juice could produce these beneficial results, while both the supplement and the acidic solution both proved to be ineffective.
+What’s more interesting is that only the pomegranate juice could produce these beneficial results – the pomegranate supplements did not have the same effect.
 The researchers speculate that this may have been due to the punicalagin in the supplement not mixing as well as the pure pomegranate juice in the stomach and small intestine in its encapsulated form.

-In all, this study showcases the potential of pomegranate polyphenols to advance our understanding of glucose metabolism in order to develop medications and strategies to help those struggling with diabetes or obesity.
+This study showcases the potential of pomegranate polyphenols to advance our understanding of glucose metabolism in order to develop medications and strategies to help those with diabetes or obesity.
 Needless to say, the benefits of pomegranate juice merit further investigation.
-In the meantime, these results suggest that it can’t hurt to include a glass of pure pomegranate juice with your next cheat meal.

 Kerimi, A., Nyambe-Silavwe, H., Gauer, J. S., Tomás-Barberán, F. A., & Williamson, G. (2017).
 Pomegranate juice, but not an extract, confers a lower glycemic response on a high–glycemic index food: randomized, crossover, controlled trials in healthy subjects.
 The American Journal of Clinical Nutrition, ajcn161968.